iinsertNameHere/catnap/README.md

 You can read the full documentation [here](https://iinsertNameHere.github.io/catnip-docs/)!
 It covers installation, usage and configuration!

-> If you think Something is missing,feel free to Open a Issue in the [catnip-docs](https://github.com/iinsertNameHere/catnip-docs) Repository.
+> If you think something is missing, feel free to open a Issue in the [catnip-docs](https://github.com/iinsertNameHere/catnip-docs) repository.

 <br>